simark/libdelorean/README.md

     $ scons

-to build the shared library.
+to build the shared library and tests.

 using